jwintersinger/covid19on/index.md

 ![Intervention effect through time in Great Britain](img/fig4.png)

 Now, here's what happens if Britain pursues a more aggressive "suppression" strategy.
-If we keep schools and universities closed, isolate all cases at home, and practice social distancing across the entire population (not just for the over-70 crowd), then we can avoid overwhelming the healthcare system -- that's what the green line shows.
+If we keep schools and universities closed, isolate all cases at home, and practice social distancing across the entire population (not just for the over-70 crowd), then we can avoid overwhelming the healthcare system---that's what the green line shows.
 You can see that it stays under the red line.
-You can mix-and-match strategies -- suppose that you let schools and universities reopen, and instead you force families to quarantine at home for two weeks once a family member is diagnosed.
+You can mix-and-match strategies---suppose that you let schools and universities reopen, and instead you force families to quarantine at home for two weeks once a family member is diagnosed.
 In that case, you "only" exceed ICU bed capacity by a factor of 2, which is what the orange line shows.

 ![Intervention effect over longer time period in Great Britain](img/fig5.png)